Are you stressed by the sight of stretch marks on your belly, hips or thighs? Find out how you can reduce stretch marks during pregnancy right here!

 3. Itchy skin can be a sign of stretch marks

-(Tip: Our Mama’s Choice Stretch Mark Cream moisturises your skin AND relieves itching!
+(Tip: Our Mama’s Choice Stretch Mark Cream moisturizes your skin AND relieves itching!
 Find out more below.)

-Stretch marks can be really, really annoying to look at.
-Here’s a little bit of good news: They don’t harm your foetus at all!
+Stretch marks can be annoying to look at.
+Here’s some good news: They don’t harm your fetus!

 5. Stretch marks can be prevented

-Actually, stretch marks can be prevented!
-There are 3 steps you need to take if you want to try and prevent stretch marks from appearing:
+Stretch marks can be prevented!
+There are three steps you need to take if you want to try and avoid stretch marks from appearing:

 - Moisturise your skin regularly, especially vulnerable areas like your belly, hips and thighs.

 - Avoid scratching your skin, as it can further damage your skin and worsen stretch marks.

 - Use a collagen product to thicken or repair your skin, reducing the chance of stretch marks appearing or fading existing stretch marks.